m0nsieurPsych0/librenms-speedtest/README.md

 - Wait at least one hour (2 speedtest runs, one every 30 mins), for data to be properly populated in your graphs.
 - Profit.

+## FAQs
+Most of the below FAQs are related to how the speedtest command can be adjusted.
+All of these commands or adjustments must be made to the speedtest command on line 37 in the librenms-speedtest.sh script.
+In the future, I will make it easier to adjust settings.
+- How can I select a speedtest server manually?
+Use `speedtest -L` to find the nearest speedtest servers, note the first column, this is the speedtest server id.
+Adjust the speedtest command on line 37 to include the server id with `-s`, so it looks like this:

+$ speedtest --accept-license --accept-gdpr -p no -s 1234 > $SpeedtestResultDir/speedtest-results 2>/dev/null

 ## Roadmap
 - Include more metrics, such as:
     - Jitter during tests